Learn about Microsoft feedback for your organization

 What do we collect?

 When a user submits feedback, app information is usually collected along with app ratings and feedback descriptions.
-If you've enabled the policy, we may allow users to submit screenshots and logs to help us debug and resolve problems the user may be running into.
 Here are the most common items collected or calculated.

 - Comments User submitted comments in the original language.